April 9, 2019 – Attorney General William Barr forms team to review FBI’s actions in Trump probe

 The 2016 Democratic Party presidential primaries and caucuses were a series of electoral contests organized by the Democratic Party to select the 4,051 delegates to the Democratic National Convention held July 25–28 and determine the nominee for President of the United States in the 2016 U.S. presidential election.
 The elections took place within all fifty U.S. states, the District of Columbia, and five U.S. territories and occurred between February 1 and June 14, 2016.
 (Wikipedia)

-This video does a very good job of highlighting the 2016 Democratic National Convention:
+Highlights of the 2016 Democratic National Convention:

 July 25, 2016 – Democracy Lost: A report on the fatally flawed 2016 Democratic Primaries